Notepad-Sharp/NPSharp/extensions/github/README.md

 ## Features

-This extension provides the following GitHub-related features for Notepad#:
+This extension provides the following GitHub-related features for VS Code:

 - `Publish to GitHub` command
 - `Clone from GitHub` participant to the `Git: Clone` command